openhealthcare/opal/doc/docs/reference/upgrading.md

 Celery has been upgraded to 5.0.2.

-So if you're using a requirements.txt for example it should not include.
+So if you're using a requirements.txt for example it should now include.
     # requirements.txt
     opal==0.21.0
     celery==5.0.2